 Skip to main content

-Web Unlocker is a scraping API — you send a URL, it returns the rendered HTML, screenshot, and network archive.
+Web Unlocker is a scraping API — you send a URL, it returns the fully rendered HTML.
 This page shows the most common ways to put that to use.

 Scrape a page yourself